 - Deferred - the repair has been postponed

 - Closed (Repaired) - the defect has been repaired

 - Closed (Duplicate) - this is a previously known defect

 - Closed (No fault found) - defect can not be found / validated

 - Moved without check: If a vehicle has moved but there is no record of a check having occurred that day, then this will mark the vehicle as ‘Moved without check’ in the Check Date column.

 View details of a vehicle check

-To view the information regarding a vehicle check, click on the bold blue text within the Check Date column and this will take you to the Checks Detail page.
+To view the information regarding a vehicle check, click anywhere in the row of the job and a pop-out will appear.

-Within the Checks Details page, you will see the information regarding who submitted the check, the date and time of the check, the odometer reading of the vehicle, the location of the check (based on the location of the SmarterDriver application), the contact number of the person submitting the check and also the length of time it took for the driver to complete the check.
+Within this page, you can view information on who submitted the check, the date and time of the check, the odometer reading of the vehicle, the location of the check (based on the location of the SmarterDriver application), the contact number of the person submitting the check and also the length of time it took for the driver to complete the check.
 From this view, you can also print a copy of the check details.

 Changing the status of a check